meherkris/newrelic-opentelemetry-examples/other-examples/ai-related/StrandsAgent-sample-app/README.md

    See [`.env.example`](.env.example) for a template.

+   > **Note:** `nr-config/docker-compose-strands.yaml` references this file as `env_file: ../.env`, so it must stay at the project root.
+If the collector starts but `NEW_RELIC_LICENSE_KEY` is missing, traces will silently fail to export — check `docker compose -f nr-config/docker-compose-strands.yaml logs` and confirm `.env` exists at the root.

    `gen_ai_span_attributes_only` makes Strands record `gen_ai.input.messages` / `gen_ai.output.messages` as attributes directly on the `chat`/`invoke_agent` spans.

    > **Note:** `strands_app.py` hardcodes the OTLP exporter endpoint (`http://localhost:4318/v1/traces`) and the collector's `resource` processor force-sets `service.name` to `strands-math-tutor` — so `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_SERVICE_NAME` env vars have no effect here even though the underlying SDK/library support them.